markstory/sphinxcontrib-phpdomain/test/rst_doc.md

         :returns: The value of a specific global constant. # TODO link is not working without "\\"
         :returntype: SOME_CONSTANT

-    .. php:method:: returnExceptionInstance()

-        :returns: An instance of an exception.
-        :returntype: \\InvalidArgumentException

     .. php:method:: returnScalarType()